sasabosnic/rgz/cv.md

 <p class="p-note">
 <i>

-A web developer and entrepreneur with solid business and
-<a href="tech.html">technical background</a> in
+An entrepreneur, software developer, minimalist web designer with the solid business and <a href="tech.html">technical background</a>
-Software as a Service,
-E-Commerce, and
-Advertising.
+in fundamental parts of the web.<br>

+Die-hard webmaster.<br>

 </i>
 </p>
 <p>